 - Offer of employment

 Applications are only accepted for positions that are currently being recruited.
 The City of Raleigh generally recruits for Firefighter positions every year.
-More information about the application, testing, and interview process is located in the related information section.
+Recruitment Process explains the application, testing, and interview process in more detail.

 Fire Recruitment Process